ivivan/BRITS_TEST/README.md

     * Newmodel: based on imputation here: https://github.com/caow13/BRITS
     * Oldmodel: based on imputation here: https://github.com/NIPS-BRITS/BRITS/tree/master/models

-6. To use these models, need to generate datasets with propoer structures first
+6. To use these models, need to generate datasets with proper structures first

     Will put this piece of code later.
 ***